-If your plant is rootbound or experienced root rot, it will need to be repotted in a larger container.
+If your plant is rootbound or experienced root rot, pothos will need to be repotted in a larger container.
 Be sure to use fresh potting soil, and water the plant well after repotting.

-Use soil that drains well and make sure to use a container that has drainage holes to avoid problems with root rot in the future.
+Make sure to also use a container that has drainage holes to avoid problems with root rot in the future.